foluALX/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm *~ - delete all files in the current working directory that ends with ~ mkdir -p - make multiple directories ls -map - list directories and separate with commas
+rm *~ - delete all files in the current working directory that ends with ~ mkdir -p - make multiple directories ls -map - list directories and separate with commas a magic file with a file command that can detect school data files